|Vintage Pulp||Nov 3 2014|

 |Femmes Fatales||Oct 26 2011|

 Edwige Fenech was born Edwige Sfenek in French-controlled Algeria to Maltese and Italian parents, and went on to become one of the most inspiring sex symbols of the late ’60s and early ’70s, acting in giallos, comedies, and horror films, hosting a chat show in the 1980s, and recently appearing in Hostel: Part II.
-The striking image above is from the German magazine Sexy, and it dates from 1971 or 1972.
+The striking image above is from the West German magazine Sexy, and it dates from 1971 or 1972.
 The caption tells us Fenech is the “Traum-Girl der Woche,” or Dream-Girl of the Week.

 |Intl.
 Notebook||Dec 30 2010|

 A couple of days ago we did a post of Mexican film magazines and basically, we knew none of the cover stars.
 But we were curious, especially about the interestingly named Viviane Romance, and decided to dig a bit more deeply.
 Born Pauline Arlette Ortmans in France in 1912, her career began in 1925 at age thirteen, when she danced at the Sarah Bernhardt Theatre in Paris.
 The next year she scored a spot as a Moulin Rouge dancer, and at sixteen moved on to dance at the famed Bal Tabarin nightclub.
 At eighteen she entered and won the Miss Paris pageant but was stripped of her title when she was found to be pregnant.